The new Waterworks Regulation Bylaw No. 3204, 2019 and the amended Fees & Charge Bylaw No. 3205, 2019 were adopted by Council on December 16, 2019.

 - Your first bill will be issued mid-May 2020

-- The rates proposed in the proposed metered rates table below will affect your bill starting January 1, 2020
+- The rates in the ‘Metered Water Rates Inside City Boundaries’ will affect your bill starting January 1, 2020

 You are inside the City boundaries if: